Ava is almost a month old and it’s 100% true what everyone says! I feel as if I don’t even remember life before being her mom. How does that happen?!

 I pushed for about an hour and half and then she was here.
 I wish I had words to describe what it felt like holding her for the first time.
 I always say there are moments in life where I feel as if I can hear God say, “I love you.”
 When the nurse handed Ava to me I just felt like God was saying, “I love you and I trust you.”
 Holding her and knowing she is a gift from him that we were entrusted to raise truly felt like the greatest honor in life.

-I ended up having a very mild fever during labor, so they took Ava up to the NICU to be monitored for 48 hours…..which turned into 8 days.
+Here is where everything changes.
+I ended up having a very mild fever after labor, so they took Ava up to the NICU to be monitored for 48 hours…which turned into 8 long days.
 During her first couple hours upstairs, she actually ended up holding her breath [know as Brady episodes].
-It’s basically where the brain forgets to tell the lungs to breathe, so the baby will hold their breath until 1. the brain reminds them to breathe or 2. they are manually stimulated [by a nurse] and reminded to breathe.
+Nurse professionals, correct me if I’m wrong, but it’s basically where the brain forgets to tell the lungs to breathe, so the baby will hold their breath until 1. the brain reminds them to breathe or 2. they are manually stimulated [by a nurse] and reminded to breathe.
 Ava was in the second category…..talk about scary.
 To hear the words that your baby wasn’t breathing as a new parent is an emotion I don’t wish upon anyone.
 Once this occurred, the NICU nurses and doctors said she had to be 5 days free of any episodes before she would be able to come home.
-Oh, and I forgot to mention.
-While all of this was happening, Hurricane Harvey decided to hit Houston, and MAN did it make an impact and linger.
-We were actually stuck at the hospital for 5 of the 8 days as we couldn’t get in our neighborhood.
-We were VERY and I mean so very fortunate our house was high and dry [as so many weren’t].
+There were many highs and lows during our stay.

 As emotionally draining as the NICU is, I know God had a plan for her arriving early and had a plan for her to be in the hospital just a little longer.
 If she would have come a day or two later, we would have been stuck in our home without the assistance of any nurses or doctors.
 I also know how blessed I am that she was only there 8 days.
 While she was there, she shared a room with a baby born at 28 weeks and that would be “lucky” to come home mid-October.